-- 3.10.6 Once the contestant has been identified to the judges, the contestant is asked if he or she has any questions and is reminded of the event requirements. - 3.10.7 The judges start the clock when the contestant signals to the judges by sounding the bell or horn placed on the start position in the tree.
+- 4.1.1 Excluding Premier climbers the contestant's line is to be set in a predetermined anchor point.
+The same anchor point is to be used by all contestants.
+The contestant may choose his or her own route and rope placement through the work stations, unless otherwise directed by the head judge, but the contestant must finish on to the landing station. - 4.1.2 Once the contestant has been identified to the judges, the contestant is asked if he or she has any questions and is reminded of the event requirements. - 4.1.3 The judges start the clock when the contestant signals to the judges by sounding the bell or horn placed on the start position in the tree.
 The judges stop the time when the contestant has safely landed, is in a standing position, and has unclipped from the climbing line.
-The contestant must be completely detached from the climbing line for the clock to stop. - 3.10.8 The contestant must be safely tied in with the climbing line at all times while in the tree failure to use a work-positioning lanyard will result in disqualification at the discretion of the event judge/head judge/Safety Officer. - 3.10.9 If the contestant breaks a large branch, or is for any reason considered by the judges to be performing in an unsafe manner not in accordance with industry standards, a time penalty will be added and/or the contestant may at the discretion of the judges/safety officer be disqualified. - 3.11 Contestants must visit and successfully complete the task at each workstation to maintain their time.
-If a contestant fails to visit a station, they will incur a time penalty for any stations missed. - 3.11.1 All contestants are set a predetermined time gate for the climb this time is allocated by the head judge and will be set for each category the time allocated should allow the climb to be finished successfully and safely.
-If the contestant is too fast or too slow their time will be voided and they may have to climb again to have their time allocated. - 3.11.2 Contestant should climb to industry standards and never allow more than 400 mm of slack in the climbing line.
-If this occurs a maximum of two verbal warning's will be given and time penalties will be added for each warning, if the event/head judge/safety officer considers the breach of this rule sufficient in the first instance the contestant may be disqualified from this event for their own safety and asked to return to the ground. - 3.11.3 Judges will add multiple time penalties at any workstation if the contestant performs any number of uncontrolled fall or slip allow too much slack in their climbing system, fail to lanyard in to correct location during tasks ring the bells incorrectly.
+The contestant must be completely detached from the climbing system for the clock to stop. - 4.1.4 The contestant must be safely tied in with the climbing line at all times while in the tree failure to use a work-positioning lanyard will result in disqualification at the discretion of the Event Judge / Head Judge / Safety Officer. - 4.1.5 If the contestant breaks a large branch or is for any reason considered by the judges to be performing in an unsafe manner not in accordance with industry standards, a time penalty will be added and/or the contestant may at the discretion of the judges/safety officer be disqualified. - 4.1.6 Contestants must visit and successfully complete the task at each work station to maintain their time.

+If a contestant fails to visit a station, they will incur a time penalty for any stations missed.

+- 4.1.7 All contestants are set a predetermined maximum time for the climb.
+This time is allocated by the head judge and will be set for each category.
+The time allocated should allow the climb to be finished successfully and safely.
+If the contestant is too slow they may be, given a warning in the first instance such that they can return to the ground and still score some points subject to penalties for missing any stations, if they choose to continue after such a warning and exceed the time limit their score will be voided and they will be marked as did not finish (DNF).
+Exceeding the maximum time will automatically lead to the contestant being asked to stop and return to the ground in a safe and controlled manner by the most convenient direct route. - 4.1.8 Contestant should climb to industry standards and never allow more than 500mm of slack in the climbing line.
+If this occurs a maximum of two verbal warning's will be given and time penalties will be added for each warning, if the Event / Head Judge / Safety Officer considers the breach of this rule sufficient in the first instance the contestant may be disqualified from this event for their own safety and asked to return to the ground. - 4.1.9 Judges will add multiple time penalties at any work station if the contestant performs any number of uncontrolled fall or slip allow too much slack in their climbing system, fail to lanyard in to correct location during tasks ring the bells incorrectly.